Private Richard Henry Cheers

 COURT MARTIAL APRIL 1917

 A court martial was held on 19TH April.
 Dick had been absent from 22nd February until he was apprehended on 7th March at Chelsea.
-He pleased guilty and Dick was reverted to private and forfeited 119 day’s pay (50 pounds, 11shilling & six pence).
+He pleaded guilty and Dick was reverted to private and forfeited 119 day’s pay (50 pounds, 11shilling & six pence).
 He was in custody awaiting trial in 43 days

 HOSPITALISED VENERAL DISEASE APRIL 1917